bilalahmedmirza/bilalahmedmirza/README.md

 ### Hi 👋, I'm Bilal Ahmed Mirza
 ### Welcome to my Github Profile!

-I am a Mobile Applcation Developer.
+I am a Mobile Application Developer.

 - 🌱 I’m currently working on a project using **Dependency Injection** and **Firebase**.
 - 👯 I’m looking to collaborate on my **Final Year Project**.